Need Help? Give us a call.

 Even with all of these horror stories, small business owners continue to see the glass half full.
 According to Capital One’s Small Business Growth Index survey, small businesses anticipate 2018 to be a profitable year.
-62 percent polled responded that they feel current business conditions are “excellent,” with 51 percent anticipating an improved financial position within the next six months.
+Sixty-two percent polled responded that they feel current business conditions are “excellent,” with 51% anticipating an improved financial position within the next six months.

 What are the driving forces helping small business storefronts to thrive instead of simply survive?
 Here’s a look at the techniques brick and mortar shops are utilizing to stand out and stay open with their consumer base.

 Think about the last time you were at an Apple Store.
 Most locations tend to be big, airy spaces with plenty of tables full of laptops and tablets to play around with.
 There are no long lines, not even at the Genius Bar where customers can meet with specialists to repair their products.
 And the store is always packed no matter what time you arrive.

 Going shopping at the Apple Store is not seen as a chore, but a destination.